oleksii-shepel/actionstack-forms/projects/ngync/src/README.md

 By default, ngync will generate tracing actions every time user enters the data in the form.
 They have to be displayed in console of your browser.
 This behavior can be changed by passing on a special updateOn attribute to the directive.
 It can take one of three values: 'change', 'blur' or 'submit'.
 The tracing actions will be generated respectively every time user enters the data, when user leaves one of the form fields or when entire form is submitted or to be submitted.
 </p>
 <p align="justify">
 If you may probably noticed, you do not must to dispatch any actions to the store.
 All the work is done by ngync behind the scenes.
+Directive is pretty smart and can initialize form controls automatically if the state is present and also can notice submitting event.
 But if you definitely want to do it by yourself, you can do it without hesitation.
-There are four actions supported byngync right out of the box.
-I think, the names speak for themselves and the parameter list for each of them can be found in the source code of the library.
-Here is the list of actions:
+There are five actions supported by ngync right out of the box.
+I think, the names are self-descriptive and the parameter list for each of them can be found in the source code of the library.
+Here is the narrow list of actions (other actions are also available but you need to understand how they work before using them):
 </p>

 ```typescript